pcarbo/genetic-data-analysis-rcc-2/episodes/03-map-testis.md

 ### A. Aligning the phenotype data to the genotype data

-Many different ways to accomplish this.
-We will use R since learning to read data into R will be useful later on in this workshop.
+As with almost everything we do in this workshop, there are different ways to accomplish this.
+We will use R since learning to read data into R will be useful later on.
 This will involve four steps:

 1. Read sample information into R.